farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 > - On a `4-5 partial success`, you overcome the obstacle, but there's a `consequence`.
 > - On a `1-3 bad outcome`, you fail at overcoming the obstacle, and there's a `consequence`.

+> #### Example
+>
-_Xavier's character wants to take out a guard without him noticing anything.
+> _Xavier's character wants to take out a guard without him noticing anything.
 He decides to use **Sneak**.
 The GM looks at the situation and assesses that it's a **risky position** since the guard might not be alone, but the outcome would be of **great effect** because the guard isn't on high alert.
 Xavier doesn't want to leave everything up to chance, and decides to even the odds.
 He declares that his character will **push themselves** to get an additional `+1d6` by diving in the water to get closer before taking the guard out.
 Xavier rolls his dice pool and... gets a `5`, partial success!
 The GM then says that Xavier's character takes out the guard, but ticks 2 segments on an "Alert Clock" because of the noise Xavier's character made pulling the guard in the water._

 # Consequences| Mechanics